zaiisao/Documentation/en/Interactive Gaming/game_cocos_android.md

 ---
-title: Implementing Voice for Gaming
+title: Implement Voice for Gaming
 description:
-platform: Cocos_(Android)
+platform: Cocos
-updatedAt: Fri Nov 02 2018 04:20:46 GMT+0000 (UTC)
+updatedAt: Fri Nov 02 2018 08:53:24 GMT+0000 (UTC)
 ---
-# Implementing Voice for Gaming
+# Implement Voice for Gaming
 With the `Hello-Cocos2D-Agora` Sample App provided by Agora, you can:

 - Create and join a channel